 And of course, there's the extra-effective standby of honey and lemon.
 Add the juice of one whole lemon to a glass of hot (but not boiling) water, then add about two tablespoons of honey to the mix.
 This is not

 a gargle, but rather a hot drink to be enjoyed, since it treats and heals the sore throat in question.
 If at any point you swallow something a little too hot, immediately follow it with a couple of tablespoons of extra virgin olive oil to coat and soothe your already-sore throat.

 Soon enough spring will be here, when we'll be able to turn off the heater and throw open the windows.
 Until then, stock up on these sore throat solutions and feel better!
-SHUI RECIPE Share a free sample Soul Mate Compatibility.
-Are you with your true Soul Mate?
-Discover if you are with the person that you can share sorrows and triumphs with!
+SHUI RECIPE Share a free sample Year of the Horse Financial Forecast.
+How will you fare financially during the Year of the Horse?
+Find out today!

 Yes, yes, it's February, the traditional time of year for amorous appetites to be whetted!
 One thing that should stay dry, however, is a seductive and sultry spice rub that can be used to bring the heat -- whether Cupid's got his arrow pointed or not.